Hussein Ali Al-Saedi

-Hussein Ali Jasim Al Saedi (حسين علي جاسم الساعدي; born 29 November 1996) is an Iraqi professional footballer who plays for Iraqi Premier League club Al-Shorta and the Iraq national team.
+Hussein Ali Jasim Al Saedi (حسين علي جاسم الساعدي; born 29 November 1996) is an Iraqi professional footballer who plays for Iraq Stars League club Al-Shorta and the Iraq national team.
 A creative player, he mainly plays as an attacking midfielder but can also perform well as a winger.

 Club career

 Early career

 Hussein was born in Baghdad in 1996 and comes from Sadr City.
 The player started in the youth system of Al-Quwa Al-Jawiya for their Ishbal or cubs team until he enrolled at the Ammo Baba School.
 There he was trained by the Habib Jafar, a former Iraq player.
 Like his mentor, Hussein began his career as a right winger but is seen as more than just a right sided attacker.
 Hussein has a versatility to his game and has already proven that he can play anywhere in midfield, whether it be in the center, out-wide on either wings or as a playmaker.
 He went onto play for the Iraqi U-14s and for the Iraqi Schoolboys’ team at the 2013 Arab School Championship in Tunisia where he played three matches in the city of Grombalia and scoring one goal in a 3–0 win over Kuwait.

 A gifted footballer in his youth, he was often overlooked by youth coaches because of his height.
 Standing at 5 ft 3 in, he struggled to make the cut ahead of more physically developed players.
 This could have stalled the careers of many others, according to football writer Hassanin Mubarak but not Hussein, a player that was destined to make it as a footballer.
 "If you ask him what he fears most about life, he will tell you, the only thing he fears is failure, which is why he gives every inch on the field and is never one to give up or concede defeat."
 That overwhelming determination to succeed has seen him win both a league and cup winners’ medal by the time he had turned 20 and he was a regular in Iraq's national side.